Additional Residential Units

 h.
 A home occupation shall not be permitted within an Additional Residential Unit.

-3.48.2 Additional Residential Unit within a Primary Dwelling |
+| 3.48.2 Additional Residential Unit within a Primary Dwelling |

 a.
 The Additional Residential Unit within a Primary Dwelling shall not exceed 40% of the Gross Floor Area of the Primary Dwelling. b.
 Notwithstanding the above provision, if the proposed Additional Residential Unit is to be located in the lower half (basement) of the Primary Dwelling, the unit shall not exceed 50% of the Gross Floor Area of the Primary Dwelling. c.
-A separate entrance shall be required for the Additional Residential Unit and shall be located on the rear or side of the Primary Dwelling; this does not limit the ability to utilize existing entrances on the front main wall of the Primary Dwelling. d.
+A separate entrance shall be required for the Additional Residential Unit.
+Where the Additional Residential Unit entrance is located in the Side Yard or the Rear Yard, an unobstructed pedestrian path of a minimum 1.2 metres is required from the Front Yard to the Additional Residential Unit entrance. d.
 All other provisions of the respective zones are complied with. |

-3.48.3 Additional Residential Unit within an Accessory Building |
+| 3.48.3 Additional Residential Unit within an Accessory Building |

 a.
-The additional residential unit within a detached accessory building shall not exceed 40% of the Total Gross Floor Area of the Primary Dwelling to a maximum of the permitted accessory building floor area for the applicable zone or a maximum of 115 m2 (1,238 ft2), whichever is the lesser. b.
-The floor area calculation will include the Gross Floor Area of the Detached Accessory Building when utilized for an Additional Residential Unit and will include any parking areas. c.
-The maximum Building Height of an Additional Residential Unit contained within a Detached Accessory Building is two (2) storeys and shall not exceed the height of the Primary Dwelling. d.
-The applicable setbacks for the Primary Dwelling within the applicable zone applies to an Additional Residential Unit contained within a Detached Accessory Building on a Residential Lot. e.
+The Additional Residential Unit within a Detached Accessory Building shall not exceed 40% of the Total Gross Floor Area of the Primary Dwelling to a maximum of the permitted accessory building floor area for the applicable zone or a maximum 115 sq.ft.
+(1238 sq.ft.), whichever is the lesser. b.
+The floor area calculation will include the Gross Floor Area of the Detached Accessory Building when utilized for an Additional Residential Units and will include any parking areas within the building. c.
+The maximum Building Height of an Additional Residential Unit contained within a Detached Accessory Building is two (2) storeys, and shall not exceed the height of Primary Dwelling to a maximum height of 4.5 metres (14.76 feet). d.
+The applicable setbacks for the Primary Dwelling within the applicable zone applies to an Additional Residential Unit contained within a Detached Accessory Building on a residential Lot. e.
 An Additional Residential Unit in a Detached Accessory Building may occupy a Yard other than a Front Yard or required Exterior Side Yard. f.
-Notwithstanding the above provision, in the Agricultural (A), Residential Conversion (RC) Zones, an Additional Residential Unit contained within a Detached Accessory Building may be located in the Front Yard of the Primary Dwelling and the unit shall comply with the applicable Front Yard setback requirements for the Primary Dwelling. g.
-A minimum of 1.5 metres shall be provided between the Additional Residential Dwelling unit in a Detached Accessory Building on the same lot and any other structures permitted on the lot. h.
-Crawlspace foundations are permitted in an Additional Residential Unit to be located in Detached Accessory Building for the purposes of containing mechanical/utility equipment (heating, cooling, plumbing, electrical), provided the same does not allow for human habitation and that same foundation does not exceed 1.8 metres in total height.
-Crawlspace foundations are not included in the floor area of the Additional Residential Unit. i.
+Notwithstanding the above provision, In the Agricultural (A), Residential Conversion (RC) Zones, an Additional Residential Unit contained within a Detached Accessory Building may be located in Front Yard of the Primary Dwelling and the unit shall comply with the applicable Front Yard setback requirements for the Primary Dwelling. g.
+A minimum of 1.5 metres shall be provided between the Additional Residential Dwelling Unit in a Detached Accessory Building on the same Lot and any other structure permitted on the lot. h.
+Crawlspace foundations are permitted in Additional Residential Units to be located in Detached Accessory Building for the purposes of containing mechanical/utility equipment (heating, cooling, plumbing, electrical), provided the same does not allow for human habitation and that same foundation does not exceed 1.8 metres in total height. i.
 All other provisions of the respective zones are complied with. |

-Resources |
+| Resources |

 Contact Us